 Does the violation involve a failure to identify the type, quantity, or form of the material and does it have the potential to result in unplanned personnel exposure or contamination?

-Does the violation involve an NRC-approved transport package Certificate of (CoC) design documentation deficiency, maintenance/use noncompliance, or contents deficiency of minor safety significance (i.e., not a geometry, weight, enrichment, or moderator specification nonconformance)?
+Does the violation involve an NRC-approved transport package Certificate of Compliance (CoC) design documentation deficiency, maintenance/use noncompliance, or contents deficiency of minor safety significance (i.e., not a geometry, weight, enrichment, or moderator specification nonconformance)?

-Does the violation involve a failure to meet a QA requirement and does it result in improper characterization, classification, or disposal of the waste?
+Does the violation involve a failure to meet a QA requirement and/or does it result in improper characterization, classification, or disposal of the waste?

-Does the violation involve a failure to properly characterize, classify, label, track, or dispose of radioactive waste and does it result in (1) the failure to meet a disposal facility's waste acceptance criteria, or (2) unplanned personnel exposure or contamination?
+Does the violation involve a failure to properly characterize, classify, label, track, or dispose of radioactive waste and/or does it result in (1) the failure to meet a disposal facility's waste acceptance criteria, or (2) unplanned personnel exposure or contamination?

 Emergency Preparedness